edumeet/edumeet-docker/README.md

 * Set your domain name in .env file

 ## Step 2:
 * start `run-me-first.sh` script.
-This script will download newest Dockerfile(s) and config.example.* files from the repository, also it will generate and set Redis password.
+This script will download newest Dockerfile(s) and config.example.* files from the repository.
 ```
 ./run-me-first.sh
 ```